Losant/losant-docs/docs/workflows/triggers/on-disconnect.md

 # On Disconnect Trigger

-The on disconnect trigger will trigger a workflow whenever one or more devices disconnect from the Losant platform.
+The on disconnect trigger will trigger a workflow whenever one or more devices disconnect from the Losant Platform.

 ![On Disconnect Trigger](/images/workflows/triggers/on-disconnect-trigger.png "On Disconnect Trigger")